shrikant-ror/TempJava/README.md

 The intended service receives the message in its own time.
 The sending service is not locked to the broker.
 It simply fires and forgets.

+# DB

+## What do you know about stored procedures?
+The group of SQL statements which are or have been stored in the server database is known as a stored procedure.
+Input parameters are accepted in the stored procedures so that several clients can use that single procedure over the network using that single input data.
+It holds an advantage that whenever the procedure gets updated; all the clients automatically get the updated version.
+Stored procedures help in reducing the network traffic and also improve the performance of the data.
+The integrity of data can be ensured while making use of stored procedures

+Stored procedures are used for various different things.
+Some of the uses of stored procedures are as follows:

+- Stored procedures are often used as access control mechanism and for data validation.
+- The logic applied in this application is centralized and is stored in the application.
+- Procedures are used to process the huge amount of data for complex procedures and functionalities and for logic implementation access of their data.
+- These procedures are used to store data in them and can be accessed by procedures.
+- They support modular programming.
+- Faster execution takes place.
+- It can also be used as a security mechanism.
+- They are used for reducing network traffic.

+## differences between stored procedure and view in SQL
+- A stored procedure accepts parameters.
+Whereas, views do not accept parameters.
+- In any large query, a stored procedure cannot be used as a building block.
+Whereas, a view can be used as a building block.
+- A stored procedure can contain several statements.
+Whereas, a view can contain only one single select query.
+- Using stored procedures, one or more tables can be modified.
+Whereas, using view no table can be modified.
+- A view can be used within a stored procedure.
+Whereas, a stored procedure cannot be used inside a view.